gjcooper/VAULT/01_articles/bartlema2014bayesian.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Bartlema, Annelies; Lee, Michael; Wetzels, Ruud; Vanpaemel, Wolf"
+author: Bartlema, Annelies; Lee, Michael; Wetzels, Ruud; Vanpaemel, Wolf
 title: "A Bayesian hierarchical mixture approach to individual differences: Case studies in selective attention and representation in category learning"
-publication: "Journal of Mathematical Psychology"
+publication: Journal of Mathematical Psychology
 date: 2014-04-01
 citekey: bartlema2014bayesian
 aliases:
   - "A Bayesian hierarchical mixture approach to individual differences: Case studies in selective attention and representation in category learning"
 ---

 # A Bayesian hierarchical mixture approach to individual differences: Case studies in selective attention and representation in category learning